wpengine/site-deploy/DEVELOPMENT.md

 make list-images # Shows all tagged versions of the image make clean       # Deletes all tagged versions of the image
 ```

-To push a custom version of the image to DockerHub:
-`docker push wpengine/site-deploy:{tagName}`